bread-gang/bread-gang.github.io/_posts/2019-03-18-icing-rules.markdown

 Little is it known that after 3000 years King Sisyphus was able to reach the top of the mountain.
 There he found a Smirnoff Ice waiting for him placed by Zeus.
 Making Sisyphus the first in history to be iced and Zeus the almighty bro.

 ## Rules
-The rules are simple: If a person sees a Smirnoff Ice, he or she must get down on one knee and chug it, unless they happen to be carrying their own Smirnoff, in which case they can "ice block," or refract the punishment back onto the attacker.
+The rules are simple: If a person sees a Smirnoff Ice, he or she must get down on one knee and chug it.

 ### Getting Iced
 1. The icee has to do it to themselves (i.e an action that reveals the ice.
 For example opening a door and see the ice).